markabrahams/node-net-snmp/README.md

 The default handling of instance creation can be overridden by providing a handler in a provider, called, `createHandler`.
-The handler is passed a single argument, the provider for the scalar.
+The handler is passed a `createRequest` object, containing a singe field `provider` - the provider for the scalar.
 The method must return either the value to be assigned to the newly-created instance; or `undefined` to indicate that the instance should not be created.